ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : Established UDP Multicast Receive connections represent a pair of specific IP addresses and ports.
 The `direction` Selection Property must be set to `unidirectional receive`, and the Local Endpoint must be configured with a group IP address and a port.

 Initiate:
-: Calling `Initiate` on a UDP Multicast Receive Connection causes an immediate InitiateError.
+: Calling `Initiate` on a UDP Multicast Receive Connection causes an immediate EstablishmentError.
 This is an unsupported operation.

 InitiateWithSend:
-: Calling `InitiateWithSend` on a UDP Multicast Receive Connection causes an immediate InitiateError.
+: Calling `InitiateWithSend` on a UDP Multicast Receive Connection causes an immediate EstablishmentError.
 This is an unsupported operation.

 Ready:
 : A UDP Multicast Receive Connection is ready once the system has received traffic for the appropriate group and port.

-InitiateError:
+EstablishmentError:
-: UDP Multicast Receive Connections generate an InitiateError indicating that joining a multicast group failed if Initiate is called.
+: UDP Multicast Receive Connections generate an EstablishmentError indicating that joining a multicast group failed if `Initiate` is called.

+ConnectionError:
+: The only ConnectionError generated by a UDP Multicast Receive Connection is in response to an `Abort` call.

 Listen:
 : LISTEN.UDP.
 Calling `Listen` for UDP Multicast Receive binds a local port, prepares it to receive inbound UDP datagrams from peers, and issues a multicast host join.
 If a Remote Endpoint with an address is supplied, the join is Source-specific Multicast, and the path selection is based on the route to the Remote Endpoint.
 If a Remote Endpoint is not supplied, the join is Any-source Multicast, and the path selection is based on the outbound route to the group supplied in the Local Endpoint.